-The Spanish Colonial style architecture developed as a response to the sometimes primitive, arid and tropical climates of the Spanish Colonies.
+The Spanish Colonial architectural style developed in North America as early as the 1600s and remained popular throughout the 1800s.
+The style was a response to the sometimes primitive, arid, and tropical climates of the Spanish Colonies.
 As such, it is characterized by simple, solid construction with decorative ornamental elements inspired by Italian Renaissance or Iberian Baroque styles.

 SPANISH COLONIAL STYLE MOULDINGS

-Spanish colonial style architecture incorporates exactly the same architectural vocabulary of other western traditions, but frequently the elements are created in stone or plaster rather than wood.
-While is it typically used only minimally and with great restraint, wood moldings can be found in this style, commonly seen in shapes such as the quirk, ogee, quarter round, and fillets.
+While it is typically used only minimally and with great restraint, wood moldings can be found in this style, commonly seen in shapes such as the quirk, ogee, quarter round, and fillets.